critesjosh/ZKP-Languages/README.md

 - Number of repositories with more than 1 star for each language.
 - Number of repositories updated after 1 January 2024 for each language.
 - Number of repositories with more than 10 total issues for each language.
-- Percentage of Circom VS ZoKrates programs.
+- Percentage of Circom vs. ZoKrates programs.
-- Comparison of the total number of repositories across all zkVMs VS Circom VS ZoKrates.
+- Comparison of the total number of repositories across all zkVMs vs. Circom vs. ZoKrates.

 ## GitHub API Search Queries